What Are the Signs of Alzheimer's Disease?

 - Loss of bowel and bladder control

-The most frequent cause of death for people with Alzheimer’s disease is aspiration pneumonia.
+A common cause of death for people with Alzheimer’s disease is aspiration pneumonia.
 This type of pneumonia develops when a person cannot swallow properly and takes food or liquids into the lungs instead of air.

 There is currently no cure for Alzheimer’s, though there are medicines that can treat the symptoms of the disease.